-- Primary: DMA Channel x Start Address A register (DMAxSTA) - Secondary: DMA Channel x Start Address B register (DMAxSTB)
+- Primary: DMA Channel x DPSRAM Start Address Offset A (DMAxSTA) register - Secondary: DMA Channel x DPSRAM Start Address Offset B (DMAxSTB) register

-DMA uses a secondary buffer for alternate block transfers.
+The DMA uses a secondary buffer for alternate block transfers.
 As each block transfer completes and the DMA channel is reinitialized, the buffer start address is derived from the alternate register.

-Ping-Pong mode is selected by programming the Operating Mode Select bits (MODE<1:0>) to '1x' in the DMA Channel Control register (DMAxCON).
+Ping-Pong mode is selected by programming Operating Mode Select bits (MODE<1:0>) to '1x' in the DMA Channel Control (DMAxCON) register.

-If Continuous mode is selected while DMA is operating in Ping-Pong mode, DMA responds by reinitializing to point to the secondary buffer after transferring the primary buffer, after which it transfers the secondary buffer.
+If Continuous mode is selected while the DMA is operating in Ping-Pong mode, the DMA responds by reinitializing to point to the secondary buffer after transferring the primary buffer, and then transfers the secondary buffer.
 Subsequent block transfers alternate between primary and secondary buffers.
 Interrupts are generated (if enabled by the application program) after each buffer is transferred.
-Figure 22-18 illustrates Ping-Pong mode with Continuous operation.
+Figure 22-17 illustrates Ping-Pong mode with Continuous operation.
 Example 22-11 illustrates the code used for Ping-Pong operation using the DCI module as an example.

-Figure 22-18: Repetitive Data Transfer in Ping-Pong Mode
+Figure 22-17: Repetitive Data Transfer in Ping-Pong Mode